-Data Science, Artificial Intelligence (AI) and Internet of Things (IoT) is said to be key components in the Fourth Industrial Revolution (4IR).
-In his interview below, Simon Moritz, IoT Ecosystem Evangelist at Ericsson, takes us through the timeline from the Industrial Revolution in the 19th century to the 4th Industrial Revolution of the 21st century, elaborating on telecommunications technology and IoT ecosystems, as well as outlooks the digital infrastructure of the feature.
+Data Science, Artificial Intelligence (AI) and Internet of Things (IoT) are said to be key components in the Fourth Industrial Revolution (4IR).
+In his interview below, Simon Moritz, Transport Ecosystem Evangelist at Ericsson, takes us through the timeline from the Industrial Revolution in the 19th century to the 4th Industrial Revolution of the 21st century, elaborating on telecommunications technology and IoT ecosystems, as well as outlooks the digital infrastructure of the feature.

 Hyperight: Hi Simon, we’re glad to have you speak at the 5th edition of the Data Innovation Summit 2020.
 Please tell our readers a bit about yourself and your role at Ericsson.